Introduction

 packages don't require AppSync

 directory.
-A pre-packaging script may be used if you need to lay out these files manually.stdout
+A pre-packaging script may be used if you need to lay out these files manually.

 (standard output) and stderr